 Allow unpaid leave: Federal labor laws such as the Family and Medical Leave Act (FMLA) makes it possible for employees to take time off.
 However, the 12-week maximum may not always be sufficient.
 High-value candidates may request extended leave days to recover from major surgery, study non-job-related courses, travel for leisure, raise a newborn or adopt a child, enjoy honeymoons and anniversaries, or take time to redecorate their New York apartment.

 Allow life-needs into the workplace: Executives are more likely to enjoy working under an environment of trust.
 Allow candidates to take small liberties like calling their kids and taking advantage of e-commerce sales to do some online shopping.

 Paid seminars for career enhancement: Employees value investment in their professional and personal growth, so supporting staff by enrolling them in seminars that fit their particular life goals sets a clear path for career progression.

-Candidate negotiations are a part of the interviewing process that set the future pace of the employer-employee relationship.
-The employer is likely looking to hire an affordable, value-creating employee while the candidate seeks reliable pay, decent perks, and the opportunity for career growth.
+Candidate negotiations are a part of the interviewing process that sets the future pace of the employer-employee relationship.
+The employer is likely looking to hire an affordable, value-creating employee while the candidate is seeking reliable pay, decent perks, and the opportunity for career growth.